Something New Every Day

 About the Author

-His early fascination with human behavior laid the foundation for a deep, lifelong interest in psychology and personal growth.
-Leaving school at seventeen, he spent a year working on London building sites before returning to Ireland to begin a twenty-year career in a factory.
-Starting on a forklift and advancing through machine operation, dispatch, and finally into the sales office, he gained a profound understanding of perseverance and the quiet dignity of work.
+His fascination with human behaviour began early and quietly matured into a deep, practical study of psychology and personal growth.
+Leaving school at seventeen, Brendan spent a year working on London building sites before returning to Ireland, where he built a twenty-year career in a factory.
+Starting on a forklift, he progressed through machine operation, dispatch, and eventually into the sales office.
+Along the way, he developed a grounded understanding of perseverance, adaptability, and the quiet dignity of work—themes that would later anchor his writing.

-To date, he has published thirteen titles on Amazon, including his latest collection, Where the Lightness Lives—a volume that captures the unique blend of humour, humanity, and hard-earned wisdom that defines his voice.
+He has since published thirteen titles on Amazon, including Where the Lightness Lives, a collection that reflects his distinctive blend of humour, humanity, and hard-earned insight.